CenturyLink Robocalls Blocker—Stopping Robocalls on Your Home Phone

 - Provide the details of the card to the caller when they ask (and ask they will)

-- Wait for the caller to attempt a transaction because at that moment DoNotPay will get hold of their details
+- Wait for the caller to attempt a transaction because at that moment DoNotPay will get hold of their details through the payment network

 The trick is in the free virtual credit card that DoNotPay generates for you.
 It is not a real card, but a virtual car number unrelated to authentic funding sources, and it does not contain any personal information even though it looks like a real card to the caller.